What is it?

 Q: Do I have to go to all the workshops every year?

-A: You have to go to all six workshops.
-You can attend all six in one year or spread your attendance out over two years.
+A: You have to go to six workshops.
+You can attend six in one year or spread your attendance out over two years.
+The "Leverage Your Strengths" workshop has a mentoring session requirement after which means it counts for two.

 Q: How do I report that I went to the workshop?